B-Sharon/weatherApp/README.md

 #### By *Sharon Byegon, Levis Rabah, Ephy Wachira, Maria Kamau, Jonah Mwangala*

 ## Overview
-Welcome to this weather app.
-A user-friendly weather app that provides everything you need.
-Get real-time updates, hyper-local forecasts, air quality data, personalized alerts, and seamless location management. <br>
+In this project we created a user-friendly weather app that provides everything you need from real-time updates, hyper-local forecasts, air quality data, viewing and managing saved locations, personalized alerts, to seamless location management. <br>

-Our app empowers you to make informed decisions for every adventure and prioritize your well-being.
+Our app empowers you to make informed decisions for every day living, going on adventures and prioritize your well-being.

 ![awe weather](https://github.com/B-Sharon/weatherApp/blob/main/demo.png)